Mahdi-Kriaa/Faulty_Water_Pump_Detection/README.md

     - XGBoost
     - Stacking

-We note that neural netwoks models were not preferred as we are dealing with structred data.
+We note that neural networks models were not preferred as we are dealing with structred data.

 ### Models Evaluation & Results